akaprofiles/aka-docs/docs/help-pages/basic-badge.md

 - a description
 - an image

-Uploaded images are automatically resized to 1024x1024 for main image, and 128x128 for thumbnail image.
+Uploaded images are automatically resized to 1024x1024 for the main image, and 128x128 for the thumbnail image.

-Square ratio, transparent-backgound .png image is recommended.
+A square ratio, transparent-backgound .png image is recommended.

 ## Sharing the badge